dngulin/PlainBuffers/README.md

 ## TODO

-- Unify safe and unsafe generated API?
+- Drop `Core` library and tests
+- Add flags enum to a sample schema
+- Regular structs generator for C#
+- Generate a `ReverseEndianness` and mention it in the documentation
 - Write tests for compiler internal code (currently only core library and generated code are covered by tests now)
-- Generate non-wrapping data types serializable into a byte buffer?
 - Add code generation for languages other then C#